Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Quantization of the 'toy theory'

 where $l\circ l'$ is a composition of the loops $l$ and $l'$.
 Clearly, there is one-to-one correspondence between elements of $\h\G$ and the instruments $\{h_{l}\}$.
 Since now we will then use the symbol $h_{\tll}\equiv h_{l}$ also.

-Note finally that all the measuring instruments under consideration produce {\em Yang-Mills gauge invariant} outcomes which easily follows from \eqref{y-m}---this is a reason why we have used loops to define the instrument $\{h_l\}$ instead of edges.
+Note finally that all the measuring instruments under consideration produce {\em Yang-Mills gauge invariant} outcomes which easily follows from \eqref{y-m}---this is a reason why we have used loops to define the instrument $\{h_l\}$ instead of edges (of a graph).